Earning customers is difficult, but retaining them is even more difficult though more efficient, which is why there’s a call for customer loyalty.

 Whether it’s land-based or an e-commerce business, loyalty programs have always proved to be a powerful tool to retain customers.

-Thus, as a company, putting an effort in the customer loyalty programs always pays off.
+Thus, as a company, putting an effort in its customer loyalty programs always pays off.

 What is a customer loyalty program?